jina-ai/jina/docs/how-to/opentelemetry.md

 ### Running a Flow locally

-Run the Flow and a sample reqeust that we want to instrument locally.
+Run the Flow and a sample request that we want to instrument locally.
 If the backends are running successfully the Flow has exported data to the Collector which can be queries and viewed which will be discussed next.

 ```python
 from jina import Flow, Document, DocumentArray